nodejs/modules/GOVERNANCE.md

 [Consensus Seeking](http://en.wikipedia.org/wiki/Consensus-seeking_decision-making)
 decision-making model.

-When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.
+When an agenda item has appeared to reach a consensus, the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.

-If an agenda item cannot reach a consensus a Team member can call for either a closing vote or a vote to table the issue to the next meeting.
+If an agenda item cannot reach a consensus, a Team member can call for either a closing vote or a vote to table the issue to the next meeting.
 The call for a vote must be seconded by a majority of the Team or else the discussion will continue.
 Simple majority wins.